Get Answers to These FAQs We Hear the Most

 In sum, the answer to this question is "yes," but make sure you ask the attorney how much experience they have in both areas of law.
 Every injured person has the right to a qualified lawyer.
 Therefore, ask the lawyer not only about their experience, but also results they have obtained and what former clients say about them.

 To find out more about our personal injury and workers' compensation firm, call my Columbia, SC office at 803-790-2800 for free copies of my books as well as a free consultation.
+We have helped many injured workers and we look forward to being able to serve you as well.

 Do Columbia, SC Personal Injury Attorneys Charge Retainer Fees?